A selection of work from my Personal Practice –

 Link to traces book

-Stills from video of self-projection back into slide-show of images from childhood.
+Stills from video of self-projection back into slide-show of slides from childhood.